Trevor Williams (baseball): Washington Nationals

 On December 10, 2022, Williams signed a two-year, $13 million contract with the Washington Nationals.
-He made 30 appearances for the Nationals in 2023, posting a 5.55 ERA with 111 strikeouts across 144^{1}⁄_{3} innings pitched.
-In 2024, he made 13 appearances for the team, posting a 2.03 ERA with 59 strikeouts across 66^{2}⁄_{3} innings pitched.
+Williams made 30 appearances for the Nationals in 2023, posting a 5.55 ERA with 111 strikeouts across 144^{1}⁄_{3} innings pitched.

+In 2024, Williams made 13 appearances for the team, posting a 2.03 ERA with 59 strikeouts across 66^{2}⁄_{3} innings pitched.
+Williams led the Nationals pitchers in WAR for the season.
 He became a free agent following the season.
 On December 30, 2024, Williams signed a two-year, $14 million contract to remain with the Nationals.

-He made 17 starts for Washington in 2025, struggling to a 3-10 record and 6.21 ERA with 65 strikeouts across 82 2/3 innings pitched.
+Williams made 17 starts for Washington in 2025, struggling to a 3–10 record and 6.21 ERA with 65 strikeouts across 82 2/3 innings pitched.
 On July 9, 2025, it was announced that Williams had suffered a partial tear in his ulnar collateral ligament and would require surgery; he underwent an internal brace procedure on July 19.

+On July 29, 2026, Williams was activated from the injured list for his season debut and return from surgery.
+He made eight appearances for the team, recording a 2.65 ERA with 22 strikeouts across 17 innings pitched.
+Williams was designated for assignment by the Nationals on August 25.
+He was released on August 30.

+Texas Rangers

+On September 1, 2026, Williams signed a major league contract with the Texas Rangers.

 Personal life

-Williams is a devout Catholic; he is a member of the Knights of Columbus and his heavily-tattooed arms include the initialized motto of the Society of Jesus, "AMDG," and an allusion to Benedict of Nursia.
+Williams is a devout Catholic; he is a member of the Knights of Columbus and his heavily tattooed arms include the initialized motto of the Society of Jesus, "AMDG," and an allusion to Benedict of Nursia.

 In November 2014, he married his wife, Jackie.
 Their son was born in 2015, and their adopted daughter was born in July 2019.